Arthur Wellesley, 1st Duke of Wellington: Battle of Waterloo

 The Battle of Waterloo was fought on Sunday 18 June 1815, near Waterloo (at that time in the United Kingdom of the Netherlands, now in Belgium).
 It commenced with a diversionary attack on Hougoumont by a division of French soldiers.
 After a barrage of 80 cannons, the first French infantry attack was launched by Comte D'Erlon's I Corps.
 D'Erlon's troops advanced through the Allied centre, resulting in Allied troops in front of the ridge retreating in disorder through the main position.
 D'Erlon's corps stormed the most fortified Allied position, La Haye Sainte, but failed to take it.
 An Allied division under Thomas Picton met the remainder of D'Erlon's corps head to head, engaging them in an infantry duel in which Picton was killed.
 During this struggle Lord Uxbridge launched two of his cavalry brigades at the enemy, catching the French infantry off guard, driving them to the bottom of the slope, and capturing two French Imperial Eagles.
 The charge, however, over-reached itself, and the British cavalry, crushed by fresh French horsemen sent at them by Napoleon, were driven back, suffering tremendous losses.

 Shortly before 16:00, Marshal Ney noted an apparent withdrawal from Wellington's centre.
 He mistook the movement of casualties to the rear for the beginnings of a retreat, and sought to exploit it.
 Ney at this time had few infantry reserves left, as most of the infantry had been committed either to the futile Hougoumont attack or to the defence of the French right.
 Ney, therefore, tried to break Wellington's centre with a cavalry charge alone.

-The Grenadiers à Cheval.
-Napoleon can be seen in the background on a grey horse.
-A number of different mounts could have been ridden by Napoleon at Waterloo: Ali, Crebère, Désirée, Jaffa, Marie, and Tauris.